metakgp/iit-kgp-network/README_technical.md

 ⚠️ - Limitations imposed(like `Restricted mode: On` for YouTube)

-Tho the restrictions are surprising; blocking whatsapp on one hand and leaving Facebook and Instagram on the other hand doesn't seem to fit into any ideology.<br/>
+Though the restrictions are surprising; blocking WhatsApp on the one hand and leaving Facebook and Instagram on the other doesn't seem to fit into any ideology.<br/>
 Anyways let's discuss about some possible solutions and their feasibility; other than using VPNs for obvious reasons.

 ## 2.1 Telegram and Proxy